Day Trip to Cesky Krumlov from Prague - The Complete Guide

 Official site: http://www.castle.ckrumlov.cz/docs/en/zamek_oinf_sthrza.xml

-Another of the top attractions in Cesky Krumlov is the Castle Tower.
-Many tourists who visit the castle skip paying for the separate ticket to climb the 162 steps to the top of the tower—a huge mistake, as the views from the tower are truly breathtaking.
+At the top of the places to visit in Cesky Krumlov is the Castle Tower.
+Many tourists who visit the castle skip paying for the separate ticket to climb the 162 steps to the top of the tower-a huge mistake, as the views from the tower are truly breathtaking.
 Dating back to the mid-13th century, the tower houses four massive bells and is decorated with frescos from the 1600s.

 Housed in a restored Art Nouveau house, this museum was created to chronicle the work of renowned Czech photographers Josef and František Seidel.
 The father and son duo spent the first half of the 20th century photographing Šumava National Park (the largest forested site in Central Europe), first focusing just on the landscape but eventually also documenting the everyday life of the local residents.